-The Company and the Dutch Tax Authorities agreed by way of a ruling dated July 3, 2014 that the taxable amount is EUR 15,000.
 The applicable tax rate for the period under review is 15% (2021: 15%) of the taxable amount.
-The ruling with the Dutch Tax Authorities will have effect until the final maturity date of the Covered Bonds.
 The net result for the year 2022 amounted to EUR 12,750 (2021: EUR 12,750).
+No dividend was issued in 2022.

 Corporate income tax comprises the current and deferred corporate income tax payable and deductible for the reporting period.
-Corporate income tax is recognised in the Statement of Income, except to the extent that it relates to items recognised directly to equity, in which case it is recognised in equity, or to business combinations.
+Corporate income tax is recognised in the Statement of income account, except to the extent that it relates to items recognised directly to equity, in which case it is recognised in equity, or to business combinations.